Jane Froman: Film and television

-U.S.O. airplane crash
+USO airplane crash

 Froman was severely injured as the result of the crash on February 22, 1943 of the Yankee Clipper, a Boeing 314 flying boat operated by Pan Am.
 She was travelling on the Yankee Clipper as a member of a group of USO performers.
 As the flying boat was banking into a descending turn prior to landing on the Tagus River in Lisbon, Portugal its left wingtip touched the surface, causing it to dig in and crash into the river.
 One of 15 survivors of the 39 on board, Froman sustained severe injuries: a cut below the left knee nearly severing her leg, multiple fractures of her right arm, and a compound fracture of her right leg that doctors threatened to amputate.
-Before flight, Froman had given her seat to another singer, Tamara Drasin, who was killed in the crash, an action which Froman's biographer Ilene Stone said "bothered her her whole life."
+Before flight, Froman had given her seat to another singer, Tamara Drasin, who was killed in the crash, an action which Froman's biographer Ilene Stone said "bothered her her whole life".

 The fourth officer, John Curtis Burn, whose back was broken in the crash, fashioned a makeshift raft from portions of the wrecked plane to help keep himself and Froman afloat.
 After being rescued, they were sent to the same convalescent home, where they struggled through their long recoveries together.

 Less than a year after the crash, Froman returned to Broadway to perform in a revue, Artists and Models.
 She wore a leg brace and used a wheelchair after having had 13 operations for her injuries.
 She underwent 39 operations over the years and fought amputation and wore a leg brace the remainder of her life.

 Froman returned to Europe and entertained American troops in 1945.
 Despite having to walk with crutches, she gave 95 shows throughout Europe.
 During the late 1940s, Froman became addicted to painkillers and when they did not ease the pain, supplementing them with alcohol.
 She eventually overcame both addictions.
 During this time, Froman struggled with her mental health.
 In 1949 she entered the Menninger Clinic in Topeka, Kansas to be treated for depression.
 She greatly benefitted from her six-month stay at the clinic.

 Froman was a celebrity guest on the March 1, 1953, episode of What's My Line, when panelist Hal Block reminded her that he was supposed to be on the same flight, which she confirmed.

 Jane Froman and fellow survivor Gypsy Markoff sued Pan American using the services of lawyer Harry A. Gair, a pioneer in the field of aviation crash litigation.

 Under the compensatory provisions of the Federal Employees' Compensation Act a private law passed in 1958 awarded Jane Froman $23,403.58 as compensation for her injuries received in the crash.